Start Free Pilot

 Do you use Apple’s Face ID or fingerprint identification to unlock your phone?
 Or maybe you’ve been searching for a new song using Shazam?
 Are you the owner of a self-driving vehicle that recognizes objects on the street by itself?
 All of these are prime examples of sophisticated pattern recognition systems that are widely applied across different industries and in our lives.

-There are different paradigms used to denote the practical issues that pattern recognition deals with.
+There are different paradigms used to denote the practical issues that pattern recognition and machine learning deal with.
 However, the most important ones are statistical and syntactic pattern recognition.

 Statistical Pattern Recognition